 This Article establishes the rights of the Association, OT-AAUP, including access to university resources and information.

 Section 1.
-No later than September 15 of each year, OT-AAUP will inform Oregon Tech in writing of all elected OT-AAUP officials and alternates who are authorized to speak on behalf of OT-AAUP by submitting each officials: (1) name; (2) elected office; (3) detailed description of the duties and responsibilities for the elected office holder; and (4) estimate of time necessary to perform the duties and responsibilities of the elected office, to the Office of the Provost and the Office of Human Resources.
+No later than July 1 of each year, OT-AAUP will inform Oregon Tech in writing of all elected or appointed OT-AAUP officials and alternates who are authorized to speak on behalf of OT-AAUP by submitting each officials: (1) name; (2) position and duration of position with OT-AAUP; (3) detailed description of the duties and responsibilities for the position ; and (4) estimate of time necessary to perform the duties and responsibilities of the position, to the Office of the Provost and the Office of Human Resources.
 The estimate of time necessary to perform the duties and responsibilities of the elected office that is provided with the list shall not be deemed an acceptance by Oregon Tech that such is reasonable under ORS 243.798.

-Any changes that occur in the list submitted shall be forwarded in the same format and to the same offices within seven (7) calendar days of the effective date of change.
+Any changes that occur in the list submitted shall be forwarded in the same format and to the same offices within fourteen (14 ) calendar days of the effective date of change.
 Oregon Tech shall not acknowledge nor respond to any individuals other than those authorized by OT-AAUP in the list(s) submitted.

 Section 2.
-OT-AAUP elected officials may use Oregon Tech’s facilities for the purposes of conducting meetings with bargaining unit members provided that the facility is available and proper scheduling and fees have been arranged and paid by the same means available to external entities.
+OT-AAUP may use Oregon Tech’s facilities for the purposes of conducting meetings with bargaining unit members provided that the facility is available and proper scheduling and fees have been arranged and paid by the same means available to external professional organizations.
 During its use of any Oregon Tech facilities, OT-AAUP agrees to adhere to all policies regulating its use.

 Section 3.
-An elected official of OT-AAUP shall have the right to meet with new bargaining unit members within thirty (30) calendar days from the date of hire for a period of at least thirty (30) minutes during new employee orientation.
+An elected or an appointed official of OT-AAUP shall have the right to meet with new bargaining unit members within thirty (30) calendar days from the date of hire for a period of at least thirty (30) minutes during new employee orientation.

 Section 4.
 OT-AAUP elected officials and bargaining unit members shall have the right to use Oregon Tech’s electronic mail, campus mail, and telephone systems to communicate with between and amongst each other regarding: